 The Lord Mayor is formally admitted to office in November, the day before the Lord Mayor's Show.
 The ceremony is known as the Silent Ceremony because, apart from a short declaration of office by the incoming Lord Mayor, no words are spoken.
 The outgoing Lord Mayor ceremonially hands the City insignia to his successor.

 Common Hall is summoned by the Lord Mayor, by formal notice to the Masters and Wardens of the livery companies that they should give notice to their liverymen to attend at Guildhall on a certain day.
-The Sheriffs and other officers are elected on Midsummer Day, and the Lord Mayor on Michaelmas Day (or the next weekday).
-Voting is by a show of hands but if a poll is demanded, one is held a fortnight later.
+The Sheriffs and the other officers are elected in Common Hall on Midsummer Day (24 June), and the Lord Mayor on Michaelmas Day (29 September), or the next weekday.

-The enormously popular United Guilds Service takes place each year, filling St Paul’s Cathedral to capacity.
-Members of all companies join with the Lord Mayor and Aldermen, with great ceremony and an address by a leading churchman.
+The enormously popular United Guilds’ Service usually takes place on the Friday two weeks before Easter each year, filling St Paul’s Cathedral to capacity.
+Members of all companies join with the Lord Mayor and Aldermen in this major religious occasion in the City, with great ceremony and an address by a leading churchman.

-Since about the late fifteenth or early sixteenth century, the Vintners’ and Dyers’ Companies have had the right to share a royalty on the swans on the Thames with the Monarch.
-Each year in July the swan-upping voyage, counting and marking the swans, takes place on the Thames.
+Since about the late 15th or early 16th century, the Vintners’ and Dyers’ Companies have had the right to share a royalty on the swans on the Thames with the Monarch.
+Each year in July the swan upping voyage, counting and marking the swans, takes place on the Thames